grafana/mimir/docs/sources/guides/query-sharding.md

 - Set the shard count for each query to be an integer greater than two.
 The shard count for a query is set by the first item set in this ordered list:

-  - The HTTP header `Sharding-Control` specified as part of the query request

   - The tenant override value for the limit `query_sharding_total_shards`